rkwa-dan/aqua-observability/README.md

 <br>
 ## What do I need to set this up?

 1. Access to a Kubernetes cluster (or Docker) and a namespace for  'monitoring' or 'observability'.
-Using your own namespace name.
+Using your own namespace name is possible also.
+Be sure to modify the deployment yaml where relevant.

 2. A deployment of Prometheus and Grafana into the namespace mentioned above.